-Shio Koji: 4 Basic Ways to Use the Salted Rice Malt Seasoning
+Shio Koji: 4 Basic Ways to Use Salted Rice Malt Seasoning

-A salted rice malt seasoning called “Shio Koji (塩麹)” became a topic of conversation several years ago here in Japan, and since then many Japanese has used it as a common seasoning.
-It seems that some overseas people also like the Japanese seasoning.
+A salted rice malt seasoning called “Shio Koji (塩麹)” became a popular topic several years ago here in Japan, and since then many people have commonly used it in daily life.

-In recent years, Shio Koji is easy to obtain using online shopping sites, such as Amazon.com, even if you don’t live in Japan.
-Hence today, for beginners that have never used the Japanese seasoning before, I want to introduce 4 basic ways to use the salted rice malt.
+Today, Shio Koji is easy to get using online marketplaces even if you are not in Japan.
+Hence this time, for beginners that have never used it before, let me introduce 4 basic ways to use the salted rice malt seasoning.

-It is difficult to make tasty pickles unless you know the right mixing ratio of seasonings, but just with Shio Koji you can make pickles very well and very easily, as I wrote about it before.
-Here is the quick recipe.
+It is difficult to make tasty Japanese pickles or Tsukemono unless you know the right mixing ratio of seasonings, but just with Shio Koji, you can make authentic Asazuke pickles quickly like this.

-The basic method: Marinate fish or meat with Shio Koji in a plastic zipper bag and let it sit for one day in the refrigerator, then grill it and enjoy.
+Specifically, marinate slices of meat or fish in a plastic zipper bag of Shio Koji and let it rest for one day in the refrigerator.
+After that, grill it and enjoy.